Crown Heights–Utica Avenue station: Exits

 The station's two exits are located at either end.
 The one on the west (railroad north) is staffed weekdays only and accessed via a wide staircase in place of the end wall of the New Lots Avenue-bound platform.
 This staircase leads up to a small mezzanine where there is a token booth and turnstiles.
 When the booth and turnstile bank are closed, three HEET turnstiles and one exit-only turnstile provide access to/from the entrance.
 The two street staircases lead out to the two malls on either side of the main road of Eastern Parkway on the west side of Schenectady Avenue.

 The station's full-time exit is at the east end (railroad south) of the platforms.
 Two narrow staircases and one elevator connect both platforms to a small upper level mezzanine that has two public restrooms (one for men and the other for women) and leads to a bank of turnstiles.
-The two street stairs here lead to either mall of Eastern Parkway west of Utica Avenue.
-Another elevator from the south mall leads to fare control.
+The four street stairs here lead to either mall of Eastern Parkway west of Utica Avenue, two on the north mall and two on the south mall.
+Another elevator from the north mall leads to fare control.